dr-yand/yandex-money-sdk-android/README.md

 The library contains sample project in module `sample`.

-It's self-contained using the demo environment(see `src/main/assets/demo_app.properties`).
+It's self-contained and uses a demo environment configuration(see `src/main/assets/demo_app.properties`).
 Feel free to create you own `app.properties` in the same folder with appropriate production settings.

 To obtain *client id* please visit [this page][2] (also available in [Russian][3]).